Last Updated: 9/26/22 | September 26th, 2022

 And while there are plenty of cheap ways to travel Europe, one of the most popular and iconic is via train, using a Eurail Pass.

 The Eurail Pass is a train ticket that allows you to travel Europe on your own terms, in and through up to 33 countries.
-Eurail was first launched back in the 1950s as a consortium of a few dozen railway and shipping companies, as a way to increase (and simplify) train travel around the continent.
+Eurail was first launched back in the 1950s as a consortium of a few dozen railways and shipping companies, as a way to increase (and simplify) train travel around the continent.

-It’s changed a lot since those early days, though (there are far more rules today, and it comes with this giant instruction manual when it’s mailed to you!).
+It’s changed a lot since those early days, though (there are far more rules today).
 Understanding the ins and outs of the various passes and what they do — and don’t — cover can often be confusing for first-time pass holders.

 If you’re thinking about getting a Eurail Pass, this article will answer some of the most frequently asked questions I get about it.